SeuperHakkerJa/2911final-fusemax-workload/README.md

 This project examines how FuseMax performance varies when scaling model parameters and input context lengths.

 ## Installation

-Follow the original [README](./FUSEMAXREADME.md) to set up the docker image.
+I have updated the docker config to support both ARM & X86 Then follow the original [README](./FUSEMAXREADME.md) to set up the docker image.

 ## Results
 ![roofline1](workspace/notebooks/roofline_plots/roofline_plot_1_bert_baselines.jpeg)